CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ~~~
 {% endraw %}

-The cookies page now has a list of links to cookies:
+The cookies page has a list of links to cookies:

 ![Cookies page Links](/images/tutorials/intro-to-collections/cookies-page-links.png){: .screenshot}